Ground Truth: What Sexual Compulsivity Actually Is

 Signals also surface differently by life structure.
 Students may notice slipping grades and morning fatigue; new parents may lean on screens during exhaustion spikes; remote workers may drift into afternoon spirals as boundaries blur.
 Retirees can be vulnerable when structure and roles change abruptly.
 People reentering dating after a long gap may rely on novelty to soothe anxiety instead of building gradual connection.
 Protective factors include predictable routines, clear device boundaries, and at least one weekly plan that feeds purpose outside sexuality, which weakens sexual compulsivity across stages.

-A Non-Diagnostic Self Check-In For Sexual Compulsivity
+A Non-Evaluative Self Check-In For Sexual Compulsivity

 Turn reflection into data.
 Track two weeks of triggers, timing, device context, and sleep to clarify patterns.
 Note which small interventions help—earlier wind-down, a five-minute state switch, or keeping the phone outside the bedroom.
 Share one specific finding with a trusted person to reduce secrecy and increase accountability.
 Sort contexts into green (safe), yellow (needs support), and red (off-limits for now) so your choices are clear when urges rise.